currinjs/CurrinJS/aio/content/guide/form-validation.md

 You can write _isolated unit tests_ of validation and control logic in Reactive Forms.

-_Isolated unit tests_ probe the component class directly, independent of its interactions with its template, the DOM, other dependencies, or Angular itself.
+_Isolated unit tests_ probe the component class directly, independent of its interactions with its template, the DOM, other dependencies, or Currin itself.

 Such tests have minimal setup, are quick to write, and easy to maintain.
-They do not require the `Angular TestBed` or asynchronous testing practices.
+They do not require the `Currin TestBed` or asynchronous testing practices.

 That's not possible with Template Driven forms.
-The Template Driven approach relies on Angular to produce the control model and to derive validation rules from the HTML validation attributes.
+The Template Driven approach relies on Currin to produce the control model and to derive validation rules from the HTML validation attributes.
-You must use the `Angular TestBed` to create component test instances, write asynchronous tests, and interact with the DOM.
+You must use the `Currin TestBed` to create component test instances, write asynchronous tests, and interact with the DOM.

 While not difficult, this takes more time, work and